ldn-softdev/jtc/Walk-path tutorial.md

 ### Scoped searches
 When you would like to perform a search but only among values under a specific _label_, it's known as a _scoped search_.
-The syntax for a scoped search is rather symple: a [literal offset](https://github.com/ldn-softdev/jtc/blob/master/Walk-path%20tutorial.md#literal-subscripts) is appeded to the [search lexeme](https://github.com/ldn-softdev/jtc/blob/master/Walk-path%20tutorial.md#search-lexemes) over colon `:`, e.g.:
+The syntax for a scoped search is rather symple: a [literal offset](https://github.com/ldn-softdev/jtc/blob/master/Walk-path%20tutorial.md#literal-subscripts) is appeded wtih the
+[search lexeme](https://github.com/ldn-softdev/jtc/blob/master/Walk-path%20tutorial.md#search-lexemes) over colon `:`,
+e.g.:
 `[some label]:<search lexeme>`
-All form of quantifiers and search suffixes are supported except label searches: `l`, `L` and `t` - understandably, a label cannot be scoped by a label.
+All form of quantifiers and search suffixes are supported, except label searches: `l`, `L` and `t` - understandably, a label cannot be scoped by a label.

 For example: